 Every year we kick off the series with the SILVER CHORD BOWL.
 This show sells out every year and is especially popular with seniors and with what is euphemistically referred to as "old Hamp", those long-time community members who remember the Bowl from when it was part of the Chamber of Commerce's now defunct Winter Carnival.
 The event has become so popular we moved it from the 800-seat Academy of Music Theater to the 2,000-seat John M. Greene Hall on the campus of Smith College.
 The Really Big Show, based on a hybrid concept of the old Ed Sullivan Show and the Gong Show, is our annual salute to local artists, and closes out the Feb Series.
 This event works to showcase the talent in the Pioneer Valley.
 Each year, as different individual MC's the show by impersonating Ed Sullivan.
 Past shows have included artists such as musician Beverly "Guitar" Watkins, choreographer Anthony Rodriguez', visual artist Eric Carle, Tsidii Le Loka, Broadway phenom from South Africa, and dancer/choreographer/actor Richard Move.

-Other annual events that coincides with February Series is KIDSBESTFEST, Children’s Film Festival featuring international, classic, long and short films for children, and YOUTHFILM featuring films crafted, written, and produced by local children and teenagers viewed on the big screen at the Academy of Music Theater.
+Other annual events that coincide with the February Series are KIDSBESTFEST, a Children’s Film Festival featuring international, classic, long and short films for children, and YOUTHFILM featuring films crafted, written, and produced by local children and teenagers viewed on the big screen at the Academy of Music Theater.
 Both of these programs have free admission.

 In addition to administering the state of Massachusetts Local Cultural Council program, the Northampton Arts Council is one of the few cultural council's in the Commonwealth to raise money for a second round of funding every spring.
 The ArtsEZ Spring Grant round is made possible by two major fundraising events produced by the Arts Council.

-TRANSPERFORMANCE XXIV: OFF THE MAP is the 24th annual fundraising event jointly presented by the Northampton Arts Council and the PTOs of the four Northampton elementary schools, J.F.K.
+TRANSPERFORMANCE 25: Look at the Movies is the 25th annual fundraising event jointly presented by the Northampton Arts Council and the PTOs of the four Northampton elementary schools, J.F.K.
 Middle School and Northampton High School.